JOTTMEDIA/jottmedia.github.io/content/en/blog/hashtags-auf-instagram.md

   hidden under the frame.
 Just make sure you don't accidentally throw them in the bin!
 - Minimise your hashtags and cover them with a sticker.
 Animated stickers make your story stand out from the crowd and cover up the hashtag clutter.
-- Make your hashtags invisible with the pipette by colour-matching the hashtag text to a plain background. to a solid colour background.
+- Make your hashtags invisible with the pipette by color-matching the hashtag text to a plain background. to a solid color background.

 ## **Last but not least: Create a hashtag collection**